 One of its symbols is a red dragon, found on the national flag.
-The Welsh parliament is in the capital city, Cardiff.
-The Welsh are proud to have their language, and twenty per cent of the people speak Cymraeg.
+The Welsh Assembly is in the capital city, Cardiff.
+The Welsh are proud of their language, and twenty per cent of the people speak Cymraeg.
 Most signs are in English and Welsh.

 Singing is an important tradition in Wales.
 People working in coal mines in Wales originally formed male-only choirs.
 They are still popular today.

 Old Welsh Man: Well I joined the choir because I met a couple of students – Welsh boys – they brought me here - love singing – I’m in the choir.